built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-use-notifications.md

 A [lifecycle module](./how-to-use-lifecycle-events.md) is instantiated when the platform is bootstrapped.

 In the initialize function of your lifecycle module you will be passed a helpers object that will contain an optional function called **getNotificationClient**.
-We have an example lifecycle module called [ExampleNotificationService](../client/src/modules/lifecycle/example-notification-service/README.md) that uses the notification client and simulates a trigger for notifications by subscribing to lifecycle events.
+We have an example lifecycle module called [example-notification-service README.md](../client/src/modules/lifecycle/example-notification-service/README.md) that uses the notification client and simulates a trigger for notifications by subscribing to lifecycle events.
+We also have a second example lifecycle module that supports creating, updating and clearing notifications through a Channel API or FDC3/Interop Intents: [example-notification-handler README.md](../client/src/modules/lifecycle/example-notification-handler/README.md).

 ##### Point 3